 The Department of Civil and Environmental Engineering and Construction provides a well-rounded education, combining theoretical principles with practical laboratory experience.
-The civil engineering program includes in-depth study in environmental engineering as well as construction, geotechnical, structural, transportation, and water resources.
-The construction management program focuses on a blend of topics related to both the engineering and management sides of construction.
+Students can study environmental, geotechnical, and structural engineering, transportation and water resources, as well as construction management.

 The Department of Computer Science is the largest academic unit in the Howard R. Hughes College of Engineering.
 The department seeks to explore the techniques for creating algorithms, implementing algorithms as programs, and then executing the programs on computers.